groupdocs-conversion-cloud/docs/content/conversion/developer-guide/data-structures/loadoptions.md

 |fontSubstitutes|Substitute specific fonts when converting Words document.
 |password|Password to unprotect protected document.
 |hideWordTrackedChanges|Hide markup and track changes for Word documents.
+|bookmarksOutlineLevel|Specifies the default level in the document outline at which to display Word bookmarks.
+Default is 0.
+|headingsOutlineLevels|Specifies how many levels of headings to include in the document outline.
+|expandedOutlineLevels|Specifies how many levels in the document outline to show expanded when the file is viewed.
 |clearCustomDocumentProperties|Clear custom document properties.
 Default is false.
 |clearBuiltInDocumentProperties|Clear built-in document properties.
 Default is false.
 |depth|Option to control how many levels in depth to perform conversion.
 Default: 1.
 |convertOwned|Option to control whether the owned documents in the documents container must be converted.
 |convertOwner|Option to control whether the documents container itself must be converted.
 If this property is true, the documents container will be the first converted document.
 Default is true.
+|autoHyphenation|Determines whether automatic hyphenation is turned on for the document.
+|hyphenateCaps|Determines whether words written in all capitals are hyphenated.
 |pageNumbering|Enable or disable generation of page numbering in converted document.
 Default: false.
 |skipExternalResources|If true, all external resources will not be loaded.
 Default is true.
 |useTextShaper|Specifies whether to use a text shaper for better kerning display.
 Default is false.